Ghorbanian/simple-weather-app/README.md

 ```
 echo "REACT_APP_WEATHER_API_KEY=<Your API KEY>" > ./.env
 ```
 Make sure you have npm installed.
-Start the app using npm:
+Install and start the app using npm:
 ```
+npm install
 npm start
 ```